 Research - Working life

 Barbara Gerstenberger is Head of the Working Life unit at Eurofound.
 In this role, she coordinates the research teams investigating job quality in Europe based on the European Working Conditions Survey and has overall responsibility for the European Observatory of Working Life and research into industrial relations in the EU.
-She joined Eurofound in September 2001 as a research manager in the then newly established European Monitoring Centre on Change (EMCC).
-In October 2007, she moved to Eurofound’s Information and Communication Unit as Head of Communication Products, before being appointed Coordinator in the Directorate in March 2011.
-Previously, she worked as senior research officer in the European Metalworkers’ Federation in Brussels (1993–2001) and was seconded to work in the European Commission’s DG EMPL for a year in 1999–2000.
-A graduate in political science from Hamburg University, she completed a Master's Degree in Public Administration at the Kennedy School of Government, Harvard University.
+She joined Eurofound in 2001 as a research manager in the then newly established European Monitoring Centre on Change (EMCC).
+In 2007, she moved to Eurofound’s Information and Communication unit as Head of Communication Products, before being appointed Coordinator in the Directorate in 2011.
+Previously, she worked as senior research officer in the European Metalworkers’ Federation in Brussels.
+A graduate in political science from Hamburg University, she completed a Master's degree in Public Administration at the Kennedy School of Government, Harvard University.

-David Foden is Adviser, Industrial Relations, attached to the Working life unit at Eurofound.
+David Foden is Adviser, Industrial Relations, attached to the Working Life unit at Eurofound.
 He is responsible for coordinating work on industrial relations across the organisation.
 He also manages the Network of Eurofound Correspondents, which contributes to all areas of research in Eurofound.
 He worked from 1979 to 1985 in the Economic Department of the Trades Union Congress in the UK.
 In 1985, he moved to the European Trade Union Institute in Brussels as research officer and then coordinator of the research unit on employment and labour market policies and social protection.
 He joined Eurofound in 2002.
-As research manager (industrial relations and, subsequently, surveys and monitoring), he was responsible for the European Company Survey and for projects on European Works Councils, and was involved in managing the European Industrial Relations Observatory (now part of EurWORK).
-He was Head of the Observatories unit until 2011, and from 2012–2016 was Head of the Working Conditions and Industrial Relations unit.
+As research manager, he was responsible for developing the European Company Survey and was involved in managing the European Industrial Relations Observatory.
+He was Head of the Observatories unit until 2011, and from 2012 to 2016 was Head of the Working Conditions and Industrial Relations unit.
 He holds BA and MA degrees from Cambridge University, where he studied economics.

-Agnès Parent-Thirion is senior research manager in the Working Life unit at Eurofound, tasked with the planning, development and implementation of working conditions research projects, in particular the European Working Conditions Survey (EWCS) and its analyses.
+Agnès Parent-Thirion is a senior research manager in the Working Life unit at Eurofound, tasked with the planning, development and implementation of working conditions research projects, in particular the European Working Conditions Survey (EWCS) and its analyses.
 She is responsible for the EWCS 2021 extraordinary edition and for the preparation of the questionnaire for the EWCS 2024.
 Her research interests include working conditions, job quality, the monitoring of working conditions, work organisation, gender, the future of work and time.
 She has been working in the area of European comparative surveys for more than a decade, in all aspects including design, questionnaire development, fieldwork, quality control and analysis.
 She is a graduate in economics and management from Paris IX Dauphine and Paris I Panthéon Sorbonne universities and holds a Postgraduate Diploma in Statistics from Trinity College Dublin.
 She has recently completed online courses on artificial intelligence: inquiry-driven leadership with MIT Sloan Executive Education and ‘Les grand enjeux de la transition: re-ouvrir l'horizon, comprendre pour agir’ with the Campus de la Transition.
 Before joining Eurofound, she worked for a number of years in the European Commission.

 Christian Welz is a senior research manager in the Working Life unit at Eurofound.
-He manages projects and develops expertise and quality of research in the field of industrial relations.
-He is in charge of the European Industrial Relations Dictionary and a number of industrial relations governance projects (European Social Dialogue, articulation between the EU and national levels of social dialogue, mapping key dimensions of industrial relations).
-Prior to joining Eurofound, he was Deputy Director of a French-German training institute for civil servants, managed the EU unit of the Chamber of Commerce and Industry in Augsburg and was professor of EU law at the Universities of Applied Sciences in Kehl and Offenburg.
-He studied law at the Universities of Bonn, Freiburg, Aix-en-Provence and Strasbourg and holds a PhD from the University of Nijmegen.
+He manages projects and develops expertise and quality of research in the field of industrial relations (European Industrial Relations Dictionary and Index, European Social Dialogue, capacity building, working life country profiles).
+Prior to joining Eurofound, he was Deputy Director of a French-German training institute for civil servants, managed the EU unit of the Chamber of Commerce and Industry of Augsburg and was professor of EU law.
+He studied law and political sciences at the Universities of Bonn, Freiburg, Aix-en-Provence and Strasbourg and holds a PhD from the University of Nijmegen.
 He was appointed honorary professor at the University of Kehl and was visiting fellow at Massey University (Auckland, NZ).
 He is an Advisory Board Member of the European Journal of Industrial Relations, the European Labour Law Journal and the Global Employment Institute of the International Bar Association.

-Christine Aumayr-Pintar is a research manager in the Working Life unit at Eurofound.
+Christine Aumayr-Pintar is a senior research manager in the Working Life unit at Eurofound.
 Her current research topics include minimum wages, collectively agreed wages and gender pay transparency.
 She also manages the EU PolicyWatch database.
 From the end of 2022, she will take up the coordination of Eurofound’s research on industrial relations and social dialogue, while also managing the Network of Eurofound Correspondents (NEC).
 Before joining Eurofound in 2009, she worked as a researcher in labour markets and regional economics at Joanneum Research, Austria.
-She studied economics in Graz, Vienna and Jönköping and holds a Master’s Degree and a PhD in Economics.
+She studied economics in Graz, Vienna and Jönköping and holds a Master’s degree and a PhD in Economics.

-Ricardo Rodriguez Contreras is a research officer in the Working Life unit at Eurofound and focuses on comparative industrial relations, social dialogue and collective bargaining.
-He is also involved in research in the fields of restructuring and the labour market, as well as the implications of technology and digital change in employment relations.
-Prior to joining Eurofound in 2014, he worked as a consultant for the European Commission and the European Parliament carrying out studies at EU level assessing the implementation of social legislation throughout the EU, the EEA and the candidate countries.
+Ricardo Rodriguez Contreras is a research manager in the Working Life unit at Eurofound and focuses on comparative industrial relations, social dialogue and collective bargaining.
+He is also involved in research on restructuring and the implications of technology and digital change in employment relations.
+Prior to joining Eurofound in 2014, he worked as a consultant for the European Commission and the European Parliament conducting studies at EU level assessing the implementation of social legislation throughout the EU, the EEA and the candidate countries.
 For years, he performed training activities for multinational companies and European Works Councils in the area of comparative industrial relations and labour legislation in the EU.
 He has also worked for the Inter-American Development Bank and the Central American Bank for Economic Integration in some countries of Latin America.
 He holds a BSc in Law from the Complutense University in Madrid.